Graphics tablet: Embedded LCD tablets

 Some graphics tablets incorporate an LCD into the tablet itself, allowing the user to draw or paint directly on the screen.

 Graphics tablet/screen hybrids offer advantages over both standard PC touchscreens and ordinary graphics tablets.
 Unlike touchscreens, they offer pressure sensitivity, and their input resolution is generally higher.
-While their pressure sensitivity and resolution are typically no better than those of ordinary tablets, they offer the additional advantage of directly seeing the location of the physical pen device relatively to the image on the screen.
+While their pressure sensitivity and resolution are typically no better than those of ordinary tablets, they offer the additional advantage of directly seeing the location of the physical pen device relative to the image on the screen.
 This often allows for increased accuracy and a more tactile, "real" feeling to the use of the device.